TheOddler/aplai/report/report.md

 p(6,1) | 177,872           | 4330              | 0,297          | 0
 Table XXX: The last 6 results of Shikaku _ECLiPSe_ with the normal and the alternate viewpoint

 We can see that the alternative view is much faster than the other methods.
 We can also see that it contains much less backtracks, which makes it seem that the constraints are tighter in the alternative model.
-Which is what we believe to be the main reason for the difference in speed.
+This is what we believe to be the main reason for the difference in speed.

 Another reason for their difference in the search tree is that there are simply different values to be found.

+In the Sudoku implementation, we also discussed a difference in search heuristics.
+One of the results that seemed odd to us is the fact that the performance of the regular indomain was among the best.
+Because of this reason, we tested indomain versus indomain_split within this problem.
+And, as we expected, we can now clearly see that indomain_split gets better results with an average of 2410,21 backtracks while indomain got an average of 5544,64 backtracks.
+We think that this difference became more apparent because there is a larger backtrack set to go over in this problem compared to the sudoku problem.

 ### _CHR_